quantsingularity/QuantumBallot/documentation/guides/governance_participation_guide.md

 ## Sybil Resistance and Your Responsibilities

-Chainocracy implements multiple layers of Sybil resistance to prevent attacks from fake identities:
+QuantumBallot implements multiple layers of Sybil resistance to prevent attacks from fake identities:

 - **Identity Verification**: Proving you are a unique individual.
 - **Reputation Scores**: Building trust over time.